Patron Behavior Policy

 - If there is a third offense, the patron will not be allowed in the library for six months starting with the business day after the incident.
 The staff member will document any action on the Incident Report form and report it to their direct supervisor.
 If the patron is under 18 years of age, the director will contact the parent/guardian by phone, if possible, to discuss the issue and a letter will be sent to the last known address with a copy of this policy and a return date.
 The parent/guardian will need to accompany their child after the six months ban to reinstate privileges.
 If the patron is over 18, a letter will be sent to the last known address with a copy of this policy and a date of return.

 Zero Tolerance Behaviors

-- Stealing, damaging, altering of any library property including, but not limited to, defacing of library materials, vandalizing library equipment, furniture, computers, etc.
+- Stealing, damaging, altering of any library or personal property including, but not limited to, defacing of library materials, vandalizing library equipment, furniture, computers, etc.

 ADOPTED: June 5, 2014